ampproject/amphtml/extensions/amp-nexxtv-player/amp-nexxtv-player.md

 **origin**

-Source from where media is played
+Source from which embed domain media is played.

 * optional
 * default: https://embed.nexx.cloud/